Medical SEO: Improve Your Healthcare Website’s Rankings

 If you didn’t know that being an expert on a topic pays dividends by now, perhaps this next segment will help you see more clearly.

-Expertise, Authoritativeness, and Trustworthiness (E-A-T)
+Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T)

-E-A-T is one of the most important acronyms to remember when assessing your content’s quality and relevance to a particular audience.
+E-E-A-T is one of the most important acronyms to remember when assessing your content’s quality and relevance to a particular audience.
 Search engines such as Google use this concept to determine a page’s quality, so it is a consideration you must take note of.

 • Expertise: The expertise of the author who has created the specific, main content in question.